evgomes/supermarket-api/README.md

 # Supermarket API

-Simple RESTful API built with ASP.NET Core 3.1 to show how to create RESTful services using a decoupled, maintainable architecture.
+Simple RESTful API built with ASP.NET 5 to show how to create RESTful services using a decoupled, maintainable architecture.

 ## Changes list